 - Do not abuse the computer, keyboard or mouse.

-Dealing with Files and Floppies / USB Memory Stick
+Dealing with Files & USB Memory Sticks

 - Back up your work frequently.
 This will save a lot of time and frustration if the system crashes while you are working.
 Save and save often!